Highlight features: UNESCO

-Visit in Yangshuo, a cruise on River Li and visit the beautiful countryside of Yangshuo.
+Visit in Yangshuo, a Bamboo raft on River Li and visit the beautiful countryside of Yangshuo.
 Transfer back to Guilin by coach, and then have city tour and later rest in hotel.

 Hotel: Guilin Grand Link Hotel (5 stars) or similar